Newskin01/arch-fs25server/README.md

 After starting the Docker container for the first time, you will need to go through the initial installation of the game and DLC using a VNC client.
 This will allow you to set up the game and install the necessary content within the Docker environment.

 This project includes a ready-to-go VNC Client, so you won't need to download anything.
+Because VNC exposes a full desktop, it is now **disabled by default**—set `ENABLE_VNC=yes` (and keep your 8+ character `VNC_PASSWORD` defined) before the first boot if you need the GUI installer.
 You need to know the port under which you'll be able to access VNC.
 If you didn't change it, it should be `6080`.
 If you are connected to your host via ssh, get your host's IP so you can access it.
 Otherwise, you can use `127.0.0.1` as your IP.

 Open `http://<ip>:<port>/vnc.html?resize=remote&host=<ip>&port=<port>&&autoconnect=1` in a browser of your choice, while replacing IP and Port with your values.
 Please nothe, that both of them occur twice!
 You'll be prompted for a password, which you set as environment variable `VNC_PASSWORD`.